drorseltzer/doubleuc/readme.md

 - Compatible with all modern frontend frameworks: React, Vue, Angular, Svelte and any other u can think of.
 - Templating with auto attribute/method binding - inline or html file.
 - Styling - CSS/SASS, inline or file.
-- Styling Templating - WIP.
+- Styling Templating - ability to dynamically change css with css vars.
 - Slot auto inject.
 - Attribute auto initiation and observing.
 - Typed Attributes - string | number | boolean | array | json.